nus-cs2103-AY2122S2/tp/docs/team/kwanhw.md

         * Added section for tag management
         * Added section for tag editing
         * Added section for tag inflation and serialisation
+        * Added use cases for persons
+        * Added use cases for tags

 * **Community**:
     * `to be added soon`